fpusan/moira/README.md

     - --output_format (default fasta):
       - fasta: output files in fasta + qual format.
       - fastq: output files in fastq format.
+    - --output_prefix: Prefix for the output file names.
+    - --output_compression (default none): Compression applied to output files.
+Can be 'none', 'bz2', or 'gzip'.
     - --pipeline (default mothur):
      - mothur: output for collapsed sequences will be in mothur\'s fasta + names format.
      - USEARCH: output for collapsed sequences will be in a single fasta file, with abundance information stored in the sequence header.
     - --fastq_offset (default 33): ASCII/qscore encoding.
     - --processors (default 1): number of processes to use.
+    - --silent: Do not print welcome, progress and goodbye messages.
+Warnings will still be printed.